annaeliana7/Baking-Class-Register/README.md

 # Baking Class Register
-> This project is a profile to showcase different projects for a software engineer
+> This webpage is a registration form for a baking class.
 ## Built With
 - HTML and CSS